xueyun0512/Data_project_Temperature/district_pays_de_la_loire/presentation.md

 # Temperature analysis 2023 - Pays de la Loire
 > [!NOTE]
-> This is a self made project, NOT A scientific report
+> This is NOT a scientific report

 ## Introduction
 This a the very first project of the repertory _Temperature analysis_.
 In this folder, I work with temperature datasets of 2023 in the district of Pays de la Loire. <br> The objectif of this project is to answer some questions one may ask given this dataset and offer a visualisation tool in order to see the global trend of the temperature variation. <br>